 The history of H. Moser & Cie.

 H. Moser & Cie.
 Was founded in 1828 by Heinrich Moser in (wait for it) St. Petersberg, Russia.
 However, Moser himself had been born in Switzerland (in Schaffhausen, no less) in 1805.
 He was one of a long line of watchmakers and his enterprise in Russia met with immediate success.
 Moser counted Russian dignitaries, royals, and even Vladimir Lenin among his first customers.
 In 1848, he established a factory back home in Schaffhausen to supply his business.
 He became more than just an entrepreneur and invested a lot of his hard-earned wealth in the infrastructure of his birthplace.
 In many ways, he is the father of Schaffhausen as we know it today.

 By 1864, Moser finished the construction of the Moser dam, which allowed the once-humble town to become a center of industry.
 The power of the nearby Rhine would be a lasting legacy that extended long beyond Heinrich Moser’s life and even the first iteration of his company… Moser himself died in 1874, at which point the company left his family’s ownership.
 It existed until 1918 when, following the October Revolution of that year, it was expropriated.

 The first rebirth

-In 1953 Moser, now operating out of Le Locle, Switzerland, produced its first pocket watch, shifting the brand’s focus away from pocket watch production.
+In 1953 Moser, now operating out of Le Locle, Switzerland, produced its first wristwatch, shifting the brand’s focus away from pocket watch production.
 However, this second age was short-lived and the quartz crisis put an end to Moser’s chance of continuous growth.
 In 1979 it became part of the Dixi Mechanique Group, with its name changing to H. Moser & Cie.
-This gave the brand what

 The modern era